karineier/karineier/README.md

 * ["Genome-wide DNA methylation profiles of neurodevelopmental disorder genes in mouse placenta and fetal brain following prenatal exposure to polychlorinated biphenyls"](https://www.biorxiv.org/content/10.1101/2021.05.27.446011v1)

-I'm looking to continue gaining insights into the biology and pathophysiology of neurodevelopmental disorders by integrating single-cell sequencing data with bulk sequencing data and metabolomics by expanding my skills in R and Python.
+I'm looking to continue gaining insights into the biology and pathophysiology of neurological and metabolic disorders by integrating single-cell sequencing data with bulk sequencing data and metabolomics by expanding my skills in R and Python.

 Contact me:
 * Email: karineier@gmail.com